 We work very closely with all our local primary schools to ensure that the move from primary to secondary school is as easy and as natural as we can make it.
-Our transition team, led by Dean Wyatt, visits every child's school, meeting them in their familiar environment and considering their individual needs before they move Excellent and enjoyable learning for all -4-
+Our transition team, led by Dean Wyatt, visits every child's school, meeting them in their familiar environment and considering their individual needs before they move to us.
+This close attention to detail ensures that your child is confident and happy right from their first day at JMHS.
+We make sure you are informed of progress on a regular basis and there is always someone on the end of the phone to speak to you.

 We offer a variety of events for you to attend which give us an opportunity to share our success story and show you why we provide the very best education, care, guidance and support for your son or daughter.
 Our evening events allow us to explain our transition plans and how we can ensure a successful start to Year 7.
 We offer tours, which are an opportunity for you to have a comprehensive look at our school during a normal school day accompanied by senior staff.
-Our Year 5 and Year 6 days are a chance for your children to experience a full day at JMHS, following a carefully planned personalised timetable.
+Our Year 5 and Year 6 days are a chance for your children to experience a full day at JMHS, following a carefully planned timetable.